menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

-  "Directory of zone statement files for a particular view", "conf/zo_viewname" "A sample zone statement file, for the zone 'localhost'. in the view 'internal'", "conf/zo_internal/localhost.opt" "Directory of primary master zone files for a particular view", "hosts/view_viewname/masters" "Directory of slave zone files for a particular view", "hosts/view_viewname/slaves" "A sample zone file, for the primary master zone 'localhost.' in the view 'internal'", "hosts/view_internal/masters/localhost-hosts"
+  "Directory of zone statement files for a particular view", "conf/zo_viewname" "A sample zone statement file, for the zone 'localhost'. in the view 'internal'", "conf/zo_internal/localhost.opt" "Directory of primary master zone files for a particular view", "hosts/view_viewname/masters" "Directory of secondary zone files for a particular view", "hosts/view_viewname/slaves" "A sample zone file, for the primary master zone 'localhost.' in the view 'internal'", "hosts/view_internal/masters/localhost-hosts"

 Removing the DNS Server Controller and Reverting to Original Data